 The beach in Kaanapali is a three-mile stretch of white sand complemented by crystal-clear water and was once named America’s Best Beach.
 In the evening, don’t miss the daily cliff diving ceremony.
 At this time, a cliff diver runs along the rocky portion of the shore, lighting torches and blowing into a conch shell before diving off the top of the rock.

-Kaanapali is home to two golf courses that are both suitable for golfers of all levels.
+Kaanapali is home to two golf courses suitable for golfers of all levels.
 You can also enjoy great shopping at Whalers Village or in Lahaina town.
 So whether you’re looking to lay out on the beach, hit the links, or partake in some retail therapy, you can find all that you need right here.

 Some fun things to do in and around Kaanapali include: